thoth-station/thoth-application/integration-tests/overlays/cnv-prod-ocp4-stage/README.rst

-Integration tests for zero-prod
+Integration tests for smaug-prod
 ------------------------------

-This overlay keeps manifests needed to run integration tests for zero-prod.
+This overlay keeps manifests needed to run integration tests for smaug-prod.
 Note integration tests are executed in ocp4-stage.